cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/custom-certificates/uploading-certificates.md

 For use cases and limitations, refer to [custom certificates](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/custom-certificates/).

-## Upload certificates

 {{<Aside type="warning">}}
-When uploading a custom certificate, you can only use one of the different supported types (SHA256WithRSA, SHA1WithRSA or ECDSAWithSHA256).
-For example you can't upload an SHA256WithRSA + ECDSAWithSHA256 certificate.
+You can only use one of the different [supported types](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/custom-certificates/#limitations).
+For example, you cannot upload an `SHA256WithRSA` + `ECDSAWithSHA256` certificate.
 {{</Aside>}}

+## Upload certificates

 ### With the dashboard